If you have spare time

 Runtime allocation: new

-Pointers are sort of an alias for memory accessed which could be accessed by named variables (memory allocated in compile time), however we can allocate memory in runtime with the operator new, runtime allocated memory can be freed with the operator delete
+Pointers are a sort of alias for accessed memory, which could be accessed by named variables (memory allocated at compile time).
+However, we can allocate memory at runtime with the new operator.
+Runtime-allocated memory can be freed with the delete operator.

-• Memory allocated by new must be freed using the operator delete otherwise we have a memory leak which is memory allocated but unused, if it grows too large it can halt the execution of the program
+• Memory allocated by new must be freed using the delete operator; otherwise, we have a memory leak, which is memory that is allocated but unused.
+If it grows too large, it can halt the execution of the program.

-• An attempt of freeing a block of memory previously freed results in an undefined behavior i.e. don’t use delete twice on the same block of memory in succession
+• An attempt to free a block of memory that has been previously freed results in undefined behavior, i.e., don’t use delete twice on the same block of memory in succession.

-• Ordinary variable have their values stored in a memory region called the stack, memory allocated with new have their values stored in a memory region called the heap
+• Ordinary variables have their values stored in a memory region called the stack.
+Memory allocated with new has its values stored in a memory region called the heap.

 // p_int address = 0x0065fd40